Blaizzy/mlx-embeddings/docs/Manpage.md

   Fetch HEAD version instead of stable version.
 * `--devel`:
   Fetch development version instead of stable version.
+* `-f`, `--force`:
+  Remove a previously cached version and re-fetch.
+* `-v`, `--verbose`:
+  Do a verbose VCS checkout, if the URL represents a VCS.
+This is useful for seeing if an existing VCS cache has been updated.
 * `--retry`:
   Retry if downloading fails or re-download if the checksum of a previously cached version no longer matches.
 * `--deps`: